10 Budget Friendly Tips to Keep Your House Warm

 10. Let in the Natural Heat

-Finally, when the sun is out, open the curtains, windows and let the natural sun rays inside.
+Finally, when the sun is out, open the curtains, and windows to let the natural sun rays inside.
 Sit by the window to soak all the heat from the sun and keep yourself warm.

 There you have it, the 10 easy and budget-friendly ways to keep yourself and the house warm during winters.

 - Garden / Landscaping / Patio — 262

 - Kitchen / Bathrooms — 239

 - Appliance / Repair — 186

 - Cleaning / Maintenance — 144

 - Improvements / Remodeling — 131

 - Plumbing / Basements — 118